William Adolphe Bouguereau Biography | Oil Paintings

 After his tutoring in Italy, he came back to Paris.
 His work was regularly on show at the Salon.
 He won many honors, particularly for his portraits.
 Not at all like numerous artists, he was exceptionally famous with both people in general and the pundits.
 Bouguereau had a high social position.
 He was made a knight in 1859 and was granted numerous different prizes, for example, the Legion d'Honeur in 1876 and the Grand Medal of Honor.
 He became a grand officer of the Legion in 1903.
 He was additionally a member of Fine Art academies in Spain and Belgium.

 Bouguereau wedded Marie-Nelly Monchablon, otherwise called Nelly, in 1856.
 Together they had five kids and lived in Montparnasse, Paris.
-Inside a five-year span three of his youngsters, and Nelly, his wife all passed away.
+Within five years three of his youngsters, and Nelly, his wife all passed away.
 His misery was reflected in several of his paintings.

 In 1896 William Adolph Bouguereau wedded his most celebrated art student, Elizabeth Jane Gardner, after the demise of his first spouse and they remained together joyfully for the rest of their lives.
 He had fabricated a studio in La Rochelle, his birthplace, and painted there each summer.
-Over the span of his life, Bouguereau executed 822 known completed canvases, in spite of the fact that the whereabouts of many are as yet unknown.
+Throughout his life, Bouguereau executed 822 known completed canvases, even though the whereabouts of many are as yet unknown.

 William Adolph Bouguereau was a staunch traditionalist whose genre paintings and mythological themes were modern interpretations of Classical subjects, both agnostic and Christian, with a fixation on the bare female human body.
 The romanticized universe of his paintings enlivened goddesses, fairies, bathers, shepherdesses, and Madonnas in a way that spoke to affluent art patrons of the time.